trevorsandy/lpub3d/mainApp/docs/README.txt

 Features and enhancements
 ------------
--Enable/disable PLI annotations (Preference Dialogue) -Edit part title annotations
+-Enable/disable PLI annotations (Preference Dialogue) -part title annotations
 -Fix: source URL on about dialogue
 -Fix: .dat subFiles not processed for 3D viewer - causes abnormal end (expected dat files to be treated as part and placed in Official/unofficial parts).
  Dat subfiles are now treated same as mpd/ldr subfiles.

--CHANGE: isSubmodel check no longer observes meta LDRAW_ORG as Submodel=False
+-CHANGE: isSubmodel check no longer observes meta LDRAW ORG as Submodel=False

 -KNOWN ISSUE: When an image (e.g. logo) is placed bottom left or bottom right right of the page header, dragging the image produces unexpected placement - the same